 What does my child need to know about looking after contact lenses?

-If your child is prescribed daily disposable contact lenses, then they’ll only need to familiarise themselves with how to put in and take out their contacts.
+If your child is prescribed daily contact lenses, then they’ll only need to familiarise themselves with how to put in and take out their contacts.
 As well as remember to take them out before they get into bed at night.

-Alternatively, if the optician prescribes your child monthly or two weekly contact lenses, you’ll need to make sure your child is aware of the nightly cleaning and storing routine that is required.
+Alternatively, if the optician prescribes your child monthly contact lenses or two weekly contact lenses, you’ll need to make sure your child is aware of the nightly cleaning and storing routine that is required.
 And, as a parent, you’ll need to provide your child with contact lens solution and cases.

 While simple, a commitment to following this daily regimen is something that as a parent you’ll need to make sure is upheld.
 Fortunately, it’s often the case that children are actually more reliable than adults in practicing good hygiene and following their contact lens cleaning and storing regime.